-1.1.
-Getting Started Description
+1. Getting Started Description

-Getting Started is intended to guide the new user in chronological order to the point where he/she has a correctly installed version of N1MM Logger with basic logging functionality.
+Getting Started is intended to guide the new user of N1MM Logger+, or a user making the transition from N1MM Logger classic, in chronological order to the point where he/she has a correctly installed version of N1MM Logger+ with basic logging functionality.